TJBChris/FreHDDisk/README.md

 ### Assembling FreHDDisk
 Once you've set your emulator up and have EDAS up and running, copy FREHD/ASM to one of your emulated disks, perform the following steps:

-1. By default, FREHD/ASM is configured for a Model 4 loading at 4300H.
-If this doesn't work for your system, tailor FreHD for your system using the SAID editor:
-  - Set the **ORG** address to 4300H for Models III/4, or 4200H for Model I.
-  - Change the third byte (the operand of the first CP instruction) to match the location of the directory track the disk image to which you'll be writing the boot track.
-For stock LDOS 5.3 disks (which I used for Models III/4/4P), use 14H (track 20).
-For stock TRSDOS 2.3 disks (which I used for Model I), use 11H (track 17).
-Your track may vary depending on the disk you use as a source.
-  - Find the **MODEL** EQUate and set it as follows:
-    - 1 - Model I (see considerations below if you plan to create a boot disk)
-    - 3 - Model III
-    - 4 - Model 4 NGA, Model 4 GA, and Model 4D
-    - 5 - Model 4P
-  - Save the file and quit SAID
+1. There are /ASM files for each supported TRS-80 Model (MODELx/ASM, where x is 1, 3, 4, or 4P).
+  - Edits are no longer necessary.
-2. Assemble FREHD/ASM (Saving the output into FREHD/PRN in case any errors occur).
+2. Assemble MODELx/ASM (Saving the output into FREHD/PRN in case any errors occur).
-  - MAS FREHD/ASM +L=FREHD/PRN
+  - MAS MODEL4/ASM +L=FREHD/PRN +O=FREHD/CMD
 3. You should find FREHD/CMD (most likely on drive 0 if you didn't override it).
 I recommend putting it on a system disk so you can test it.

 Once you've got a working FREHD/CMD, you have three choices: